omgbarde/omgbarde/README.md

 ### about me:
   - 🎓 2° year uni student
   - 🏎️ I'm passionate about technology, music and cars
-  - 🎧 i'm also a dj
+  - 🎧 I'm also a dj
 <!--
 Here are some ideas to get you started: